-The company receives dozens of applications for every vacancy they advertise, and you have to prepare to compete with many other people for the job you try to get.
+Amazon ranks high on the list of most popular employers in the world.
+The company receives dozens of applications for every vacancy they advertise (sometimes hundreds) and you have to prepare to compete with many other people for the job.
+Their typical interview process at Amazon consists in four stages:

 - Screening interview, which is done over the phone.
 They do sometimes one, and sometimes even two sessions on a call (two are typical if you apply for a technical job).